Skip to main content

 Git is a distributed version control system, created by Linus Torvalds in 2005.
 Its main function is to track changes in the source code and facilitate collaboration between developers on a project.
 Through Git, programmers can keep an accurate record of modifications made to code, allowing them to:

-1. Version History: Git keeps a complete history of all previous versions of the code.
+1. Version history: Git keeps a complete history of all previous versions of the code.
 This means you can track who made what changes, when and why.
 This is invaluable for troubleshooting, identifying errors or reverting to previous versions if necessary.

-2. Parallel Work: Several programmers can work on the same project simultaneously without interfering with each other's work.
+2. Parallel work: Several programmers can work on the same project simultaneously without interfering with each other's work.
 Git makes it easy to merge changes made by different team members.

-3. Efficient Collaboration: Git enables developers to collaborate effectively, even on globally distributed projects.
+3. Efficient collaboration: Git enables developers to collaborate effectively, even on globally distributed projects.
 Remote repositories and development branches facilitate collaboration and code review.

-4. Error Tracking: It is easier to identify when and how errors were introduced in the code.
+4. Error tracking: It is easier to identify when and how errors were introduced in the code.
 You can use Git to "go back" in history and isolate the source of a problem.

 Fundamental to SecDevOps